 What is AMC 8?

-The American Math Competition (AMC) 8 is a national math competition held annually for middle school students.
-The goal of the AMC 8 is to challenge students’ problem-solving, so while most of its topics come from standard middle school math, the difficulty level is significantly higher than an average school math test.
-Consequently, a strong AMC 8 score is a real accomplishment worth including on academic applications, and preparing for the AMC 8 is a great way to challenge students who are uninterested in school math.
+The American Math Competition (AMC) 8 is an annual national math competition for middle school students.
+Its goal is to challenge students’ problem-solving skills.
+While most of its topics come from standard middle school math, the level is significantly higher than an average school math test.
+Consequently, a strong AMC 8 score is a real accomplishment.
+Doing well on the AMC 8 leads to preparation for other top tests like the AMC 10.

 Format

-The AMC 8 is a 25-question, 40-minute multiple-choice test.
-The questions are loosely ordered by difficulty: the first few questions are often at the level of a challenging school math question, while the end of the test frequently has questions that require several steps or knowledge outside of standard school math.
+The AMC 8 is a 25-question, 40-minute multiple-choice test, loosely ordered by difficulty.
+The first few questions are often at the level of challenging school math questions, while the end of the test frequently has questions outside of standard school math.
+Thus, preparing for the test is a great way to challenge math-oriented students who are less interested in school math.

-There is no penalty for incorrect answers, so students are encouraged to guess if they run out of time or get stuck on a question.
+There is no penalty for incorrect answers, so students are encouraged to guess.

 The AMC 8 tests students’ problem-solving mainly through standard middle school math topics like proportional reasoning, elementary geometry, algebra, and interpreting data.
-However, it also includes topics that students may have only experienced tangentially, such as counting, probability, logic, and number theory.
+However, it also includes topics in which students may have little experience, such as counting, probability, logic, and number theory.

-The mean score on the AMC 8 is usually between 8 and 11, and the AMC gives an extra distinction to the top 5% (Honor Roll) and top 1% (Distinguished Honor Roll) of scorers.
-The score required for the Honor Roll ranges between 15 and 19, and the score required for the Distinguished Honor Roll ranges between 19 and 23.
-Additionally, students in 6th grade or below who score at least 15 points are recognized on the Achievement Roll.
+The mean score on the AMC 8 is usually between 8 and 11.
+The AMC gives an extra distinction to the top 5% (Honor Roll) and top 1% (Distinguished Honor Roll) of scorers.
+The score required for the Honor Roll ranges between 15 and 19.
+The score required for the Distinguished Honor Roll ranges between 19 and 23.
+Additionally, 6th-grade or below students who score at least 15 points are recognized on the Achievement Roll.

 How to take the test

-The AMC 8 is generally held over a one-week window in late January at schools and other educational centers.
-This school year, the test will be held on a day between January 22 and 28, 2025, depending on the test center.
+The AMC 8 is generally held over a one-week window in late January.
+In 2025, the test will be held between January 22 and 28, depending on the test center.

 Students can register for the AMC through its website.
-At schools, the math team or math club usually administers the AMC.
-But if a student’s school doesn’t offer the AMC — and they can’t cajole a math teacher or administrator into it — students can reach out to other schools or test centers.
+At schools, the math team or math club usually administers the test.
+You can always ask a math teacher or administrator to sponsor it.
+Or, students can reach out to other schools or test centers.